 There are so many combinations of cannabinoids, terpenes and other less popularized elements that make whole-plant therapy the only way to get the most from this medicine.

-When it comes to cannabis extracts, the term “full spectrum” is an important one to remember.
+When it comes to cannabis extracts, the term “full-spectrum” is an important one to remember.
 Normal extractions are known to sift out certain components, which can leave the finished product missing the depth present while in plant form.
-So a customer might get his or her hands on some highly potent shatter, which can have well over 50 percent THC, only to lose flavor and other crucial aspects.
+So a customer might get his or her hands on some highly potent shatter, which can have well over 50% THC, only to lose flavor and other crucial aspects.
 In the world of full-spectrum extracts, the chemist works to bring the plant’s exact profile to the resin.

-To truly understand the importance of full-spectrum, it is first necessary to get a grip on this thing the cannabis industry refers to as the entourage effect.
-Simply put, the cannabis plant consists of more than 80 cannabinoids, a variety of terpenes, flavinoids, etc that all work in synergy to bring the plant’s unique therapeutic qualities to life.
+To truly understand the importance of full-spectrum, it is first necessary to get a grip on this thing the cannabis industry refers to as “the entourage effect.”
+Simply put, the cannabis plant consists of more than 80 cannabinoids, a variety of terpenes, flavonoids, etc. that all work in synergy to bring the plant’s unique therapeutic qualities to life.

-Research has shown that whole plant medicine is more effective in the treatment of health conditions, specifically pain and inflammation, than CBD-only extracts.
-It’s not that CBD alone doesn’t have healing potential.
-But the cannabinoid is somewhat limited without the presence of the plant’s other components.
+Research has shown that whole plant medicine is more effective than CBD-only extracts when it comes to the treatment of health conditions, specifically pain and inflammation.
+It’s not that CBD alone doesn’t have healing potential, but the cannabinoid is somewhat limited without the presence of the plant’s other components.

 Think of the entourage effect in terms of a musical group.
 The guitar player by himself might produce an effect that generates a certain feeling in an individual.
 But when combined with the bass, drums and vocals, that’s when the magic really happens.